 The Bible doesn’t say how many wise men there were.
 Every regulation nativity set has three.
 Probably because of the three gifts of gold, frankincense, and myrrh.
 It assumes each guy brought one gift.
 Who knows?
 Maybe there were five wise men, one bought all the gifts and the other four just signed the card?

 Don’t anyone go putting the wise men back in the box, but there’s a good chance they weren’t anywhere near the site of Jesus’ birth.
 It’s possible they didn’t find Him until up to two years later.
 Matthew 2:11 says the wise men found Jesus in a house, not a manger.

 Whether camels and donkeys and wise men were there or not, what matters is that the baby in the manger was there.
 Whatever configuration your nativity scene has, baby Jesus is the One piece common to all.

-Around Thanksgiving, my wife Brooke was setting up our nativity scene.
-She had everything just right.
-She had just placed baby Jesus in the manger when seconds later Sadie the Boxer jumped up, snatched baby Jesus and ran out the dog door.
+Around Thanksgiving, we were setting up our nativity scene.
+Everything was just right.
+We had just placed baby Jesus in the manger when seconds later Sadie the Boxer jumped up, snatched baby Jesus and ran out the dog door.

 As of this writing, baby Jesus is still MIA.

-Since then Brooke walks around the house, talking to the dog.
+We’ve been talking to the dog since then.
 “Sadie, what have you done with baby Jesus?”

 So far, the dog’s not saying.